How to make a bicycle handlebar higher. Raise the steering wheel of Merida

 8. Traffic regulation

-A signal in the form of an arrow, allowing a left turn, also allows a U-turn, if it is not prohibited by traffic signs.
+A signal in the form of an arrow that allows a left turn also allows a U-turn if it is not prohibited by road signs.

 f) a red signal, including a flashing one, or two red flashing signals prohibit movement.

-The green arrow on the plate, installed at the level of the red signal of a traffic light with a vertical arrangement of signals, allows movement in the indicated direction when the red traffic light is on from the rightmost lane (or the leftmost lane on one-way roads), subject to the provision of an advantage in traffic to its other participants moving from other directions to a traffic light signal allowing movement;
+A green arrow on a sign installed at the level of a red traffic light with a vertical signal arrangement allows movement in the indicated direction when the red traffic light is on from the rightmost lane (or the leftmost lane on one-way roads) provided that priority is given in traffic to its other participants moving from other directions to a traffic light signal allowing movement;

 16.9.
-While driving in the direction of the arrow switched on in the additional section at the same time as the yellow or red traffic light, the driver must give way to vehicles moving from other directions.
+While driving in the direction of the arrow turned on in the additional section simultaneously with a yellow or red traffic light, the driver must give way to vehicles moving from other directions.

-While driving in the direction of the green arrow on the table set at the level of the red traffic light with a vertical arrangement of signals, the driver must take the extreme right (left) lane and give way to vehicles and pedestrians moving from other directions.
+When driving in the direction of the green arrow on the table installed at the level of the red traffic light with vertical signals, the driver must take the extreme right (left) lane and give way to vehicles and pedestrians moving from other directions.